anader123/nft-delegation/README.md

 ### Proving Ownership of Custodial NFTs

 As the value of NFTs increases over time, owners will seek out solutions to help custody their expensive NFTs.
-However, now that their assets are being held by a third party it makes it difficult for external parties to verify who owns what.
+However, now that their assets are being held by a custodian it makes it difficult for external parties to verify who owns what.
 You are no longer able to sign an off-chain message proving you own an asset if it is being held in a custodial address.

 Problem:

 Your rare NFT is now worth over 100 ETH and you don't feel comfortable with self custody.
-You then pay a third-party and they take control of the asset.
-A few weeks later you learn that there is an NFT that is airdropped to all the holders.
-As a result, you are unable to claim your airdropped asset in time since the valuable NFT is being held by a custodial service.
+You then pay a third-party to custody the asset for you.
+A few days later you learn that there will be an airdropped NFT to all holders.
+As a result, you are unable to claim your airdropped asset in time since the necessary NFT is being held by a custodial service.

 Solution:

-An owner registers a different address as a delegate and then passes the NFT off to the custodian.
+You register a different address as a delegate and then pass the NFT off to the custodian.
 Now anytime they need to prove ownership of an NFT that is in custody; the service, smart contract, or middleware that is validating ownership checks if the off-chain signature or on-chain transaction came from a delegate address and allows them to claim the airdropped NFT.

 <br/>